Conquerors

 story of two bands.
 Founded in Birr, County Offaly, and managed by Frank Barry,

-In 1971 two members of the original band, Tom
+We originally thought that in 1971 two members of the original band, Tom

 Fitzgerald and Senan Davies, decided to take another shot and